Transitions as a Nature’s Sessions

 - ineffective choices, habits and thoughts.

 Spring is a time for learning, exploring new opportunities and thinking creatively.
-It represents the moments in our lives when we think strategically about our circumstances, when we begin to broaden our horizons (both emotionally and in our social interactions) and take the time to learn the skills needed to achieve our goals.
+It represents the moments in our lives when we think strategically about our circumstances, begin to broaden our horizons (both emotionally and in our social interactions) and take the time to learn the skills needed to achieve our goals.

 In spring, the easiest things to do are: